splunk/public-o11y-docs/get-started/core2o11y/practice-reliability/collaboration/collaboration.rst

 Splunk Observability Cloud teams and alerting
 ===================================================================================
-The primary means of collaborating across teams is by setting up Observability Cloud teams, which serve as a security management tool because access and permissions in Observability Cloud are controlled by teams.
-Observability Cloud offers enterprise-grade management with token and access control.
-See :ref:`admin-manage-teams`
+The primary means of collaborating on observability and reliability across teams is by setting up Observability Cloud teams.
+Teams serve as a secure way to organize users by functional area.
+Teams also let you control access and permissions to all objects, dashboards, and queries in Observability Cloud.
+Observability Cloud offers enterprise-grade management with :ref:`token and access control <admin-tokens>`.

+Once you have organized users into teams, you can connect users in a particular area to detectors and dashboard groups that they are most interested in.
+See :ref:`admin-manage-teams` to learn more about how you can use teams to facilitate collaboration among functional teams.

 Splunk APM
 ===================================================================================